 o Talk about tasks as determined by work party planning form and designate which tools are needed.

 o Instruct volunteers to get gloves and choose tools and projects to work on.

 ● Mark fruit trees to be harvested with flags.

 ● Fruit for donation: Should have minimal markings or “bug holes.”
 In general 1-2 holes made by codling moth is acceptable for food pantry donation.

-● Fruit for secondary uses: This fruit has several markings of apple maggot and/or codling moth and may not be suitable for donation due to 50% of the fruit unable to be eaten.
-This fruit is still accepted by some food pantries in an area where clients can take as much as they want for making cider, apple butter or for cooking.
+● Fruit for secondary uses: This fruit with excssive apple maggot and/or codling moth markings (nearly 50% of the fruit) mean the fruit is inedible and may not be suitable for donation.
+This fruit is still accepted by some food pantries whose clients can take as much as they want for making cider, apple butter or cooking.
 Check with harvest manager if the food pantry allows this donation.
-If a chicken owner is at the event ask if they are interested in taking scraps for feed.
+Chicken owners may also be interested in taking scraps for feed.

-● Fruit for compost: This fruit has over 50% pest damage or has visible mold and may come from the ground.
+● Fruit for compost: This fruit with over 50% pest damage or has visible mold and may come from the ground.
 Dispose of in local yard waste or city compost container.
 Do not compost on-site even if available.
-Pests can continue their life cycle in residential compost systems because temperature will not get hot enough to kill maggots.
+Pests can continue their lifecycle in residential compost systems because temperature will not get hot enough to kill maggots.
 Reinfestation can occur the next year.